Skip to main content

 Product Director

 We want to provide an agent with the capability of accessing our Microsoft account to help us process our emails.
 We will take advantage of the Http request skill, and configure the OAuth authentication to use Microsoft Graph APIs.
-We will be configuring both the access in Microsoft Entra and the agent in Serenity* AI Hub.
+We will be configuring both the access in Microsoft Entra and the agent in Serenity* Star.

 Follow this steps to configure the OAuth authentication method.